YinyueOngaku/OngakuFinal/README.md

 - Backend APIs were coded to allow only authenticated users to access resources in the database.

 ### Live Chat
+- The live chat feature implemented with [Socket.io](http://Socket.io) allows our users to connect directly and instantly with each other on the platform - Messages can be started with any other person who is connected as a contact.
+A user can establish a 1 on 1 conversation or they can establish a group conversation with any number of their contacts
+- Once the conversation is started by one user, all other participating contacts will get the new conversation added to their live chat automatically
+- Socket.io is used for instant send and receive messages, at the same time the messages will be sent to mongo atlas to save all data as history chats

 ### Music Player
 - Include an advanced music player with Redux state management and html <audio> properties